ProjectBubblez/bubblez.js/DOCUMENTATION.md

 # Bubblez.js Documentation
 All functions, how to use them, and what they return is shown in this file.

-## Important deprecation notice!
+## Important remove note!
 In update 1.1.0 bubblez.js switched from returning objects to returning classes.
 The client class was named without a capital which isn't the standard for naming classes.
-Make sure to use the Client (with a capital c) class instead of the now deprecated client (without a capital c) class.
-The old class will still be present so everyone has time to convert their code but it will be removed in a future update.
+The old client (without a capital c) was first deprecated but is now removed entirely.

-Also the getTokenUser method has been deprecated since the token user information is now stored in (Client).user If you need to fetch this data from the api use (Client).user.update()
+Also the getTokenUser method has been removed since the token user information is now stored in (Client).user If you need to fetch this data from the api use (Client).user.update()

-Some values have been deprecated by the bubblez api (they default to null for the time being).
+Some values have been removed since they were deprecated by the bubblez api.
-The values will still be present for now but will be removed in a future update.
-The next values are deprecated:
+The next values are now removed:
 (User).ban
 (User).last_posted
 (Reply).deleted

+### Canary UUIDs
-The value UUID defaults to null on canary as uuids haven't been introduced yet.
+The value UUID defaults to null on canary as uuids haven't been introduced yet on canary.

 ## Client (class)
 ### constructor